 If you’re active on social media, you’ve probably noticed videos are starting to flood your timeline.
 Platforms and their algorithms are starting to pivot more favorably to social media video after years of record-breaking engagement.
 The most recent data says that:

 These numbers are a giant neon sign for brands to use video content to better engage with their audience.
-So here are some social media video tips:
+Here are some social media video tips.

 - Facebook Live is a great feature for easily pulling in an audience because all of your followers will be instantly notified when you go live.
 Use this for seminars or in-the-moment content.

-- Ideal length of the video should be 1 minute.
+- The ideal length of the video should be sixty to ninety seconds.
 Viewers lose interest after that.

 - Make videos that don’t require sound or take the time to add subtitles, 85% of Facebook videos are played without sound.